- Dress Code

 • keep the A* to E grading scale

-From 2017 the above courses will move to become fully linear with no AS public examinations at the end of Year 12.
+From 2018 courses will move to become fully linear with no AS public examinations at the end of Year 12.
 Students on the Further Mathematics course will still undertake public examinations at the end of Year 12.

 Advanced GCE Applied Courses

 Advanced GCE Applied courses offer you opportunities to study at Advanced Level standard with specialism in a particular vocational (i.e. employment related) area e.g. Health & Social Care.
 Although there are exams, much of the course is assessed by the production of a portfolio of work (coursework).
 These may be a good idea for students who have undertaken Applied Courses such as a BTEC Level 2 in Years 10 and 11.

 This course is at the same level and carries the same value as the traditional A-Levels.
 The Certificate is equivalent to an AS-Level and the Subsidiary Diploma is equivalent to one full A-Level.
 It is assessed through practical and written assignments (there is no examination), with students receiving one of three grades at the end of the course.
 Possible grades are Distinction, Merit and Pass.
 The course seeks to strike a balance between an academic approach and practical skills relevant to careers in your chosen area.
 As with A-Levels you will receive a grade at the end of Year 12 and can opt to continue to Year 13.
 Through success in these courses you will achieve UCAS points for a University application